lostatseajoshua/SwiftJSONType/README.md

   // casted as Int
 }

-// create [String: JSONType] collections let dictionary: [String: JSONType] = ["baz": 100, "rect": JSONType(CGRect(x: 12, y: 12, width: 12, height: 12)), "bar": true]

-// use JSONType with codable
+// use JSONType to create codable objects from JSON

 class Bar: Codable {
     let baz: Int?